 Fill in the form on this page, and an Oxbridge Academy Student Advisor will be in touch with you as soon as possible.

 Writing the PMP® exam and getting certified

 If you decide that you do want to earn the PMP® credential, you will have to qualify for, write, and pass the PMP® project management exam.

 |Here is some information on the particulars of the exam:|

 For more information on the exact requirements of certification and all the rules and guidelines set out by the PMI, you can download the PMP® Handbook for free here: PMP® Handbook.

 How to prepare for the PMP certification exam

 As can be seen above, the PMP exam is very long.
-This means that it is also a very tough exam to write and that you will need to prepare sufficiently.
-You will have to study for the exam, and also prepare for the actual writing of the paper.
+This means that it is also a tough exam to write and that you will need to prepare sufficiently.

 The PMP exam covers the content of the Guide to the Project Management Body of Knowledge (PMBOK Guide), a project management handbook published by the PMI.